Victorian 4-door oak sideboard, with a profiled top above 3 drawers - antique

 Description

-Victorian 4-door cabinet, frontboard with oak, with a profiled top above 3 drawers made of oak and a pair of wardrobe doors with surrounding panels framing the shelf, on the sides there are additional panel doors surrounding the shelf and drawers, all equipped with locks and keys, with cantilevered corners on a plinth.
+Victorian 4-door cabinet, frontboard with oak, with a profiled top above 3 drawers made of oak and a pair of wardrobe doors with surrounding panels, enclosing a shelf.
+On the sides, there are additional panel doors surrounding the shelf and drawers, all equipped with locks and keys.
+The corners are canted, and it stands on a plinth.
 This antique sideboard has been restored and remains in excellent condition over the years.

 Empire-style furniture dates from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
-It featured significant similarities and references to Roman and Greek ornamentation.
+It introduced significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese barocco – meaning irregularly developed pearl.
-These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese barocco – which translates to irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, strong bases, and reliefs.
+These products were quite specific but opened new possibilities, such as the construction of sideboards and broadly speaking, chest-type furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially crucial when searching for a luxurious antique that fits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details